1.c Knowledge sources and its characteristics

 Humans have an innate tendency for learning.

-The commonly categorized popular knowledge is so broad and complex that it uses contextualized expressions in order to transmit concepts that otherwise would be very complicated or would take too long.
+The commonly categorized popular knowledge is so broad and complex that it uses contextualized expressions to transmit concepts that otherwise would be very complicated or would take too long.
 An interesting example of the thousands of expressions is: curiosity killed the cat because it is very similar to the phrase from the previous paragraph but does not commit to anything.

 On the other hand, from the first sentence one could begin to question its accuracy: Why only humans?
 Is it definitely innate?
 Which part is learned and which part is instinctive?
 Is it only a tendency or is it an intrinsic and permanently operative characteristic?
 Is it produced only in the consciousness or also in the unconscious?
 That is how we would proceed until….ha!
 We forgot; what is a being?